codydegen/pomodoro_technique/README.md

 * Javascript

 ## Setup
-The live version of the website can be seen [here](https://codydegen.github.io/pomodoro-technique/).
+The live version of the webpage can be seen [here](https://codydegen.github.io/pomodoro-technique/).

 ## Status
 The project is in progress.